Monday, October 7, 2024

 In cases, where some user requirements have not been complied with, and the non-complied portion has been assessed to have no safety implication on the Air System.
 In such cases, CEMILAC issues a Restricted Military Type Certificate (RMTC) with restrictions on the intended use for a provisional period until the Type Design can be demonstrated to be accurate and complete.

-The regulatory requirement of the issue of MTC to the UAV depends on the weight category and flight speed, range, and altitude.
+The regulatory requirement of the issue of MTC to the UAV depends on the weight category, flight speed, range, and altitude.
+The regulatory requirements are indicated in Annexure A of section IMTAR 21.B2: UAS Categorization Process.
 The details are shown in Tables 1 and 2.

 Table 1.
 Weight Categorization of UAV